helloTC/SemanticRelation/README.md

 ## Code
 1. Prepare WordNet semantic similarity: WordNet_preparation.py <br />
-2. DCNN activation extraction: extract_imagenet_activation.py <br />
+2. Extraction of DCNN activation: extract_imagenet_activation.py <br />
+3. Stability of representational similarity for different implementations: DCNN_consistency.py <br />
-3. Model training: train_model.py <br />
+4. Model training: train_model.py <br />
-4. Developmental trajectory: corr_traincatesim.py and merge_mat.py <br />
+5. Developmental trajectory: corr_traincatesim.py, merge_mat.py and corr_traincatesim_singleobj.py <br />

 ## Files
+Data was provided in folder: data.
 - cate_pathsim_wup.npy: WordNet semantic similarity <br />
-- hypernyms_idx.npy: rearrange categories according to the WordNet hierarchy (For detail please refer to WordNet_preparation.py)
+- hypernyms_idx.npy: rearrange categories according to the WordNet hierarchy (For detail please refer to WordNet_preparation.py) <br />
+- DCNNsim: representational similarity of different DCNNs. <br />
+- AlexNetsim_layers: Representational similarity of AlexNet of each layers.
+Noted that validation_corr_alexnet_fc3.npy is same to validation_corr_alexnet_fc.npy from DCNNsim <br />
+- DevelopTraj: developmental trajectory for the original AlexNet and the single-object AlexNet.
+Values from them are correspondences to the WordNet semantic similarity in different training stages.

 Feel free to contact me if you have any questions :)